juremaj/track2p/docs/gui.md

 # Run track2P through gui

 After activating the GUI through `python -m track2p` the user should navigate to the 'Run' tab on the top left of the window and select 'Run track2p algorithm' from the dropdown menu.
-This will open a pop-up window that will allow the user to set the paths to suite2p datasets and to set the algorithm parameters (see an example below).
+This will open a pop-up window that will allow the user to set the paths to suite2p datasets and to set the algorithm parameters.

+## Suite2p dataset organization

+Suite2p datasets must be structured in a specific way to be compatible with our algorithm.
+You need to create a folder for each day a mouse is registered.
+Within this folder, a folder named 'suite2p' must be present, containing one sub-folder per plan.
+Finally, Suite2p outputs for each plan should be placed in the respective subfolder.
+Below is an example of a mouse imagined over 7 days on two different planes.

 ![ex_popup_runtrack2p.png](media/plots/ex_popup_runt2p.png)